kasenetz/hbcd-docs/docs/measures/pregexp/preghealth.md

 </table>

 ### Field Exclusions
 In the instrument `.tsv` files provided in the release, some fields can have out-of-range values.
 They are considered “extreme” values and are changed to “n/a.”
-See [Exclusion Criteria > Phenotypes](../../datacuration/exclusions.md/#phenotypes) for additional information.
+See [Exclusion Criteria > Tabulated Instrument Data](../../datacuration/exclusions.md/#tabulated-instrument-data) for additional information.
 This filter applies to `pex_bm_healthv2_inf.tsv` as follows:

 <table style="width: 100%; border-collapse: collapse; table-layout: fixed;">
 <caption style="font-weight: bold; text-align: left; font-style: normal;">Healthv2 Inf (<code>pex_bm_healthv2_inf</code>) Field Exclusions</caption>